Grace wins 800 to cap journey from near-retirement to Olympics

 EUGENE, Ore. — The lasting image of the women’s 800m final at Hayward Field on Monday evening will be six-time US champion Alysia Montano kneeling on the track in tears.
-Montano and Brenda Martinez tripped around the final bend, ending both of their chances at the Olympics in August.
+Montano and Brenda Martinez tripped around the final bend, ending both of their chances at making the Olympic team in the 800m.
 Meanwhile, Kate Grace, the winner of the race, appeared nonplussed at the finish as she clinched her berth for Rio.

 “It just, at the moment, that was my response to the reality of the situation.
 I was almost in shock,” she said after setting a personal best of 1:59.10 to win the national title and qualify for the Olympic Games.
 “It’s just been a long road and I’ve never won a US title.
 Maybe I am stoic.
 I had confidence in my ability, despite the fact that I haven’t been here before.
 Maybe in Rio I’ll cry.”

 The tears flowed freely 18 months ago when a torn plantar plate in her left foot was set to sideline her for the entire 2015 season.
 It was then that a mentor made sure she knew she could walk away from the sport if she wanted to.

 “’You don’t have to torture yourself.
 If you want, you can go and take time off and pursue other passions,’” she remembers him saying.
 “He wanted to show me that my world wasn’t ended, but it devastated me, because I was bawling afterward.
 I went to the physical therapist and she looked at me like I was crazy because I was crying so hard.”

 Instead of retiring from running to pursue grad school, the Yale alum attended the 2015 World Championships trials here with teammate and 2012 Olympian Kim Conley.
 She then moved from Bend, Oregon, to Sacramento in July to join the NorCal Distance Project, coached by Drew Wartenburg.